 Here is how you free up space for games with CleanMyMac:

-- Download and launch CleanMyMac 3 (you can download it for free here).
+- Download and launch CleanMyMac X (you can download it for free here).

 - Hit Scan and wait while CleanMyMac scans Large and Old Files, Photos, Mail, iTunes, and Trash bins for junk files that can be safely removed.

-- Hit Clean and enjoy a whole lot more disk space.
+- Hit Run and enjoy a whole lot more disk space and faster Mac.

 In this article, we’ve included games from the Mac App Store and Steam.
 Both popular platforms, although it seems that more people downloading computer games for Mac prefer Steam.
 Unlike the App Store, you find out so much more about the games, can benefit from a wider range of reviews, articles, help forums and other content.